 The appearance and the beauty of what you are selling is also very important, including for technological products.
 Design of course, but also packaging, are an integral part of the experience that you are offering.
 For example, you can make unboxing and discovering your product an exciting moment.

 It is also nice to have the impression that we are enjoying a unique experience.
-This is what makes the success of tailor-made and customised products.
+This is what makes the success of tailor-made and customized products.